 The app, available in five languages, makes it easy to switch between languages any time.
 Simply swipe up to bring up the menu bar then tap on the speech balloon.
 You can also jump to a specific page using the page navigator that is included in the menu bar.

 The app is child-safe: it has no in-app purchases, third-party adverts, or unsecured links to external sites.
 All the contents are included with the initial download, so you don't need an Internet connection to use the app.
+If you want to preview the app before buying it, you can check out the Lite version.

 Things I Like